Meet our team

 As the Executive Director, Sierra spearheads the strategic vision of the ICARE coalition, fostering meaningful collaboration among members, building strategic partnerships, and implementing innovative solutions to ensure no child faces the immigration system alone.
 Guided by her conviction that all immigrants deserve access to quality legal representation, Sierra draws inspiration from the transformative power of community, recognizing that our collective voices can reshape systems and society.

-With 18 years of experience in the nonprofit sector, Sierra is a seasoned professional dedicating her career to working alongside refugee and immigrant communities in both the U.S. and abroad.
+With 20 years experience in the nonprofit sector, Sierra is a seasoned professional dedicating her career to working alongside refugee and immigrant communities in both the U.S. and abroad.
 In her previous role as interim co-executive director at Freedom for Immigrants, she ardently advocated for the abolition of harmful immigration detention practices across the U.S. Her diverse experience includes serving as Operations Manager with Refugee Solidarity Network, Program Specialist overseeing resettlement offices with Church World Service, and launching her career in case management, working with refugee families at Lutheran Social Services.
 Sierra also held the position of Accreditation Manager with Social Current (formerly Council on Accreditation).

 Sierra's professional focus lies in assisting nonprofits in implementing robust administrative practices while creating inclusive communities for immigrants and refugees.
 Her educational background includes an M.A. in Human Rights from Columbia University, an M.A. in Nonprofit Management from Notre Dame of Maryland University, and a B.A. in Philosophy & Nonprofit Leadership from the University of North Dakota.
 Originally from the Midwest, Sierra now calls Brooklyn home.
 When not playing with her dog in the park, she can often be found supporting local live music or comedy.